-Some history of the Barley Mow Hotel at Leicester
+Some history of the Barley Mow Hotel

 Today, the address of the Barley Mow is No.149 Granby Street but the building was formerly listed at Nos.1-3 London Road.
 The lintel above the main entrance features "Barley Mow Hotel" in bold carved lettering.
 The pub was earlier known as the Barley Mow Inn - the elevation in status was no doubt due to the reconstruction of the building.
 The thoroughfare seen here leading off Granby Street is Calais Hill, the street that traditionally divided Granby Street from London Road.
 There was once a large malthouse a little up Calais Hill and it stood behind both the Barley Mow Hotel and the Victoria Hotel, the latter being just a few doors away at No.9 London Road.